Volatility and Amcache: extracting the hive from memory images

 The output is a binary blob that AmcacheParser can read.
 Note:

-• There are no transaction logs.
-The in-memory hive representation does not carry .LOG1 / .LOG2.
-AmcacheParser will warn about missing logs; that is expected.
+• No transaction logs.
+The in-memory hive does not carry .LOG1 / .LOG2.
+AmcacheParser will warn about missing logs.
+Expected.

-• The hive is a point-in-time snapshot of what was in memory at acquisition.
-It reflects whatever the appraiser had written through to the in-memory hive structure.
+• Point-in-time snapshot.
+Reflects whatever the appraiser had written through to the in-memory hive structure at capture.

 Step 3: parse with AmcacheParser#